mackieks/thundervolt/README.md

 <img src="images/thundervolt_pcb.png" />

-The Thundervolt PCB (Thundervolt 1 and Thundervolt Lite shown) are stylish, highly-integrated power hats for 4-layer Wiis that solder directly to the Wii motherboard.
+The Thundervolt PCBs (Thundervolt 1 and Thundervolt Lite shown) are stylish, highly-integrated power hats for 4-layer Wiis that solder directly to the Wii motherboard.
 Only 3 wires are necessary to connect Thundervolt to the Wii (I2C and Reset).
 Power is supplied via two additional wires.

 <img src="images/board.jpg" />